'Maybe It Will Destroy Everything': Pakistan's Melting Glaciers Cause Alarm

 Even if warming is limited to 1.5 degrees Celsius (2.7 degrees Fahrenheit) above preindustrial levels, as called for by the Intergovernmental Panel on Climate Change in its landmark 2018 report, the mountains will lose more than a third of their ice, largely held in glaciers, Molden said.
 "The direction is pretty clear on where we are going, and that's the alarming news."

 Pakistan can do little to halt global greenhouse gas emissions, to which it contributes less than 1%, said Federal Minister for Climate Change Malik Amin Aslam.

 "We need the world to wake up," he said, "and shift their political lethargy on climate change and start taking action."

 But regional factors are also accelerating glacier melt, including toxic smog that chokes South Asia through the winter.
 It is largely caused by vehicle emissions, farmers burning their crop stubble and brick kilns that emit dirty black smoke.
-Air pollution leaves dark soot on glaciers across the world.
+Air pollution leaves dark soot on glaciers around the world.

 Molden said governments are not acting to prevent this.
 "If they stopped all air pollution, you'd see the impacts tomorrow," he said.